 Happy Valentine’s Day “With Love, from the Man on the Moon”

 The greatest love story on Earth didn’t take place on Earth at all—it happened 238,900 away from Earth on our celestial neighbor!
-In honor of Valentine’s Day, read about the grand romantic gesture Captain James A. Lovell Jr. made while orbiting the Moon on Apollo 8.
+In honor of Valentine’s Day, hear the grand romantic gesture Captain James A. Lovell Jr. made while orbiting the Moon on Apollo 8.

 One of Lovell’s jobs on Apollo 8 was to look for distinctive lunar features in order to find suitable landing sites for the future crew that would eventually make the first Moon landing.
 He noticed a small, triangular mountain that had yet to be named, right on the Sea of Tranquility.
 Its location was perfect, right on the flight line of the proposed landing course for the future Apollo 11 mission and would make for the perfect descent point.
 In Lovell’s words,